ECO1AI/car-calculator/README.md

 ![Screenshot_٢٠٢٥٠٣٢٦_٠٢٣٠٤٦](https://github.com/user-attachments/assets/2ee108d5-19d8-42f1-81b1-a37f45d257d5)

-if you dont have, dont worry and uncheck it
+**if you dont have, dont worry and uncheck it**

 then insert speed and RPM (**how do i get them?**)

-to get speed and RPM you need OBD2 adapter and an app like [torque]([Torque OBD 2 engine diagnostics — Torque](https://torque-bhp.com/software/torque-android-obd2-adapters/)) , then set it up to show RPM and Speed
+to get speed and RPM you need OBD2 adapter and an app like [torque](https://torque-bhp.com/software/torque-android-obd2-adapters/) , then set it up to show RPM and Speed

-after that you need to go through each shift and take a screen shot for every shift near the specified RPM per transmission:
+after that you need to go through each shift and take a screen-shot for every shift near the specified RPM per transmission:

-for MT RPM of 1500 is good enough
+for MT (you dont need any clutch slippage) RPM of 1200 is good enough

-for AMT and DCT it is better to keep RPM at 2000
+for AMT and DCT it is better to keep RPM at 1700

 for AT with torque converter RPM > 2000

-**Note1: for AMT,DCT,AT use manual mode of shift limiters**
+**Note1: for AMT,DCT,AT use manual mode or shift limiters**

 **Note2: for AT be sure that torque converter is locked and is not slipping.**

+**Note3: when taking a screen shot, its better to be driving at constent speed**

-**Note3: adhere to traffic laws and insure your and surrounding safety.**
+**Note4: adhere to traffic laws and insure your and surrounding safety.**